Fuwayrit: Archaeology

 Danish archaeologist Hans Kapel recorded at least 100 different rock carvings at Jebel Fuwayrit during his 1983 survey.
 Cup marks are among the most common type of rock art, with some serving functional purposes such as being used as game boards.
 Such uses are relatively uncommon elsewhere in the world.
 Furthermore, some cup marks may have been used for pearl sorting.
 Boat-like petroglyphs were also observed.

 These rock carvings are mainly centered at the highest point of the ridge of Jebel Fuwayrit, which would have offered the best vantage point of incoming pearling vessels.
 They are also found, albeit less commonly, at the lower portions.
-It is probable that there are some yet-unrecorded rock carvings that are concealed by the small sand dunes scattered throughout the jebel.
+It is probable that there are some yet-unrecorded rock carvings concealed by the small sand dunes scattered throughout the jebel.

 Alongside some of the historic carvings is modern Arabic graffiti that was scrawled during the 20th and 21st centuries.

 Tourism

-Fuwayrit is known for its beach located on the outskirts of the village.
+Fuwayrit is known for its beach located on the outskirts of the village, which has developed a reputation as a kiteboarding center.
+In 2022, Hilton Worldwide opened the 50-key Fuwairit Kite Beach Resort, a part of the Tapestry Collection brand, which specifically caters to kiteboarders.